fkooman/php-lib-rest/PLUGINS.md

         )
     );

-For default plugins you can disabled them by using `'enabled' => false`.
+For default plugins you can disable them by using `'enabled' => false`.